 He then attended Georgetown College and after graduation married his lovely wife Amy and moved to Auburn, Alabama to attend Auburn University College of Veterinary Medicine.
 He attained the degree of Doctor of Veterinary Medicine.

 After a short stint in Bowling Green, Dr. Flanagan bought his first practice in Elizabethtown and has continued to live, grow, and work in the community he loves.

-Dr. Flanagan has been married to Amy for 25 years.
-They have a daughter, Grace, who is currently in her second year at Furman University and a son, Jackson, who is currently a junior at Central Hardin High School.
+Dr. Flanagan has been married to his lovely wife Amy for 29 years.
+They have a daughter, Grace 24, who is currently in her 2nd year at Kentucky College of Medicine and a son, Jackson, who is currently in his 3rd year at the US Naval Academy.

 Dr. Flanagan is currently serving his second round as a trustee at the Hardin County Public Library and is so honored and proud to be a part of the library family.

 Jerisia Lamons has a 20-career span in civic and community service, social work, workforce development, and higher education.
 She is currently the Director of Cultural Diversity at Elizabethtown Community and Technical College.
 Jerisia holds a Bachelor of Science in Social Work from Western Kentucky University (2001) and is currently pursuing her Masters of Arts in Adult and Higher Education from Morehead University.

 In 2020 Jerisia received the NAACP Herlea Reynold President Award for outstanding work towards racial and economic equity.
 In 2018 Jerisia was selected as the Young Professionals 40 under 40.
 In 2020 she was honored by Shattered Glass for women who have demonstrated bravery by serving their local community.

 Her civic work collaboration resulted in the development of several programs: